JulianOzelRose/TR-SaveMaster/README.md

 The biggest challenge in reversing the Tomb Raider 4 savegames is the fact that it uses a file checksum to determine if a savegame is valid or not.
 If a savegame's checksum does not match the game's calculation, it will show up as "Empty Slot".
 So, when modifying a savegame, you must calculate the new checksum after writing your changes.
 The checksum is a simple modulo-256 checksum.
 The calculation begins on offset 0x57, and ends where the file ends.

-Here is the algorithm used to calculate the checksum:
+### Checksum algorithm
 ```
 private byte CalculateChecksum()
 {